 In 2010, researchers were made aware of an unusual computer worm, dubbed Stuxnet.
 It quickly made international headlines as it targeted important supervisory control and data acquisition (SCADA) systems.

 Stuxnet code, notably large and sophisticated at over 500 kilobytes, managed to work its way into Windows machines and networks, replicating itself several times over before seeking out additional software.
 It targets programmable logic controllers (PLCs), which enable the automation of electromechanical processes such as machinery or industrial processes.

-Hungarian cybersecurity researchers discovered malware, identified as Duqu, which closely resembled Stuxnet in terms of its structure and design.
+In 2011, Hungarian cybersecurity researchers discovered malware, identified as Duqu, which closely resembled Stuxnet in terms of its structure and design.
 Duqu was designed to steal information by disguising data transmissions as normal HTTP traffic and transferring fake JPG files.
-The key takeaway from the Duqu discovery was understanding the importance of reconnaissance work in a threat actor’s cyber campaign, where information-stealing code is often the first cyber threat enacted in a planned series of additional attacks.
+The key takeaway from the Duqu discovery was understanding the importance of reconnaissance work in a threat actor’s cyber campaign, where information-stealing code is often the first cyberthreat enacted in a planned series of additional attacks.